cupy/cupy/docs/source/install.rst

 You need to reinstall CuPy when you want to upgrade CUDA.

-Run Chainer with Docker
+Run CuPy with Docker
 -----------------------

 We provide the official Docker image.
 Use `nvidia-docker <https://github.com/NVIDIA/nvidia-docker>`_ command to run Chainer image with GPU.
 You can login to the environment with bash, and run the Python interpreter::

-  $ nvidia-docker run -it chainer/chainer /bin/bash
+  $ nvidia-docker run -it cupy/cupy /bin/bash

 Or, run the interpreter directly::

-  $ nvidia-docker run -it chainer/chainer /usr/bin/python
+  $ nvidia-docker run -it cupy/cupy /usr/bin/python

 What "recommend" means?